hpc/charliecloud/doc/ch-image.rst

 :code:`setgid(2)`, and :code:`setgroups(2)` along with the other system calls that change user or group.

-The advantages of this approach is that it’s much simpler, it’s completely agnostic to libc, and it’s mostly agnostic to distribution.
+The advantages of this approach is that it’s much simpler, it’s faster, it’s completely agnostic to libc, and it’s mostly agnostic to distribution.
 The disadvantage is that it’s a very lazy liar; even the most cursory consistency checks will fail, e.g., :code:`getuid(2)` after :code:`setuid(2)`.

 While this mode does not provide consistency, it does offer a hook to help prevent programs asking for consistency.
 For example, :code:`apt-get -o